Graduate Certificate in Digital Experience

 Designed to build a practical understanding of the frameworks and tools that are frequently used to solve marketing problems.
 The course will examine strategy formulation and the marketing mix (product, price, place and promotion) tied to a thorough assessment of the marketplace (company, competitors, customers, etc.).
 You will develop essential skills related to using marketing research, performing quantitative and qualitative analysis, and thinking critically about marketing decisions related to strategy and tactics.

-*Students who are pursuing the graduate certificate and are not current MBA students may be eligible to waive OPMT 600 or MKTG 625 and the associated credits for each course if prior coursework has been completed.
-Students who are current MBA students will take these prerequisite courses as part of their MBA curriculum.
+*Students who are pursuing the graduate certificate and are not current MBA students may be eligible to waive MKTG 625 and the associated credits for each course if suitable prior coursework has been completed.
+Current St. Thomas MBA students will take MKTG 625 or 600 as part of their MBA curriculum.

 Digital marketing continues to rise and has become core to marketplace success.
 This course provides an overview of how digital marketing significantly contributes to the achievement of business goals and priorities.
 We will examine the concepts, strategies and applications related to websites, display advertising, search, email, social and mobile marketing with an explicit focus on how each area can be utilized to acquire and strengthen customer relationships across the customer life cycle.